Walking Calorie Calculator

 - Surface conditions for accuracy

-Walking is one of the most accessible and effective forms of cardiovascular exercise.
+Walking is one of the most accessible and effective forms of cardiovascular exercise, with over 60 years of scientific research supporting its health benefits.
 The number of calories you burn while walking depends on several key factors including your body weight, walking speed, terrain, and individual metabolic factors.

 Key Factors Affecting Calorie Burn